-

 The process of creation and years of aging

-The technology is similar to other types of Gan Pu Cha: the mandarin is emptied, filled with Shu Puer and dried or baked.
-But the main difference of this product is the subsequent multi-year joint aging.
-The tea and zest do not simply exchange aromas at the initial stage, they mature together for more than eight years, creating a complex and harmonious symbiosis.
+The technology is similar to other types of Gan Pu Cha: the mandarin is hollowed out, filled with Shu Pu'er, and then dried or roasted.
+But the main difference of this product is the subsequent multi-year aging process.
+The tea and zest don't simply exchange aromas at the initial stage; they mature together for over eight years, creating a complex and harmonious symbiosis.

 Taste and aroma